ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 The Stats tab
 '''''''''''''

 Click "Model setup wizard", leave it on the default option of "single group average", and click "Process".
 Keep the drop-down menu on 'Mixed Effecs: FLAME 1.'

+The Post-stats tab
+''''''''''''''''''''

+Again, in the interest of saving space on Princeton's server (or in general), uncheck 'create time series plots' if you're not interested in seeing those plots.
 That's it!
 Hit "Go" to run the analysis.

 .. image:: https://github.com/ntblab/neuropipe-support/raw/rc-0.3/doc/tutorial_thirdlevel/group-feat-stats.png

 When the analysis is finished, check the logs to make sure everything looks normal -- for example, that the two subjects' brains were registered correctly to standard space.

 Automating the group analysis
 =============================